Thomas Leigh Gatch: Early life

 Thomas L. Gatch was born on August 9, 1891, in Salem, Oregon to Claude Gatch and Helen Plummer.
 His grandfather had been the president of Willamette University in Salem, and both his father and grandfather served as mayor of the town.
-Thomas began his college career at Oregon Agricultural College where his grandfather served as president from 1897 to 1907.
+From 1906 to 1908, Thomas began his college career at Oregon Agricultural College where his grandfather served as president from 1897 to 1907.
 However he later transferred to the United States Naval Academy in Annapolis, Maryland and graduated in 1912.

 Naval career

 After college, Gatch spent five years at sea before joining the Navy's Judge Advocate General's Office (JAG) in 1919 in Washington, D.C.
-In D.C., he studied law at George Washington University Law School where in 1922 he earned his law degree.
+In D.C., he studied law at George Washington University Law School where in 1922 he earned his LL.B. degree.
 Gatch then went back to active duty aboard a ship, before teaching for three years at the Naval Academy.
+In 1927, he attended the junior course at the Naval War College.

-In 1935, he returned to the JAG's headquarters where he remained through 1938.
-Gatch then returned to sea until 1940.
-That year he began serving as Assistant Judge Advocate General, keeping that post until February 1942 after World War II began.
+In 1935, Gatch returned to the JAG's headquarters where he remained through 1938.
+He then returned to sea until 1940.
+Gatch was promoted to captain on July 1, 1939.
+In 1940, he began serving as Assistant Judge Advocate General, keeping that post until February 1942 after World War II began.
 Gatch then became commander of the USS South Dakota, a South Dakota-class battleship.
 Serving in the South Pacific until December 1942, commanding the South Dakota in the Pacific Theater of Operations in battles such as the Battle of the Santa Cruz Islands during the Guadalcanal campaign.
 He received two Navy Crosses for his service.
 Gatch's time in command was not without controversy.
 He was, correctly or incorrectly, blamed for a number of incidents involving his command; the grounding of his ship in Tonga in mid-1942, his collision with the destroyer Mahan in late 1942, and the inclusion in his crew of a 12-year-old boy - Calvin Graham - who was wounded during the Guadalcanal campaign.
 While Gatch's time in command was not without victory and success, his reports were often criticized for gross exaggerations of success.
 Gatch's actions during the Naval Battle of Guadalcanal included a fateful decision to initially engage the Japanese battleship Kirishima with his secondary battery only.
 During the subsequent fighting, the South Dakota suffered significant casualties, among them Gatch.
 Gatch was injured by shell splinters when the bridge of the South Dakota was struck by shells from the Kirishima.

 In 1943, Gatch was invalided to shore duty, officially due to his wounds.
-Gatch became the 16th Judge Advocate General of the United States Navy.
-He remained in that position until December 3, 1945, when he became the commander of the service force of the Atlantic Fleet.
+He became the 16th Judge Advocate General of the United States Navy.
+Gatch was promoted to rear admiral with seniority dating from September 5, 1942.
+He remained in that position until December 3, 1945, when he became the commander of the service force of the Atlantic Fleet, receiving a promotion to vice admiral seven days later.
 Vice Admiral Thomas Leigh Gatch retired from the Navy in 1947.